 The Foundation’s primary mission, is to take a long-term approach to raise, invest and spend funds in support of The Seaside School, Inc. (“School”) and to steward those funds so they provide support in perpetuity.
 The Foundation raises money and grants funds to the School to help the School fulfill its mission and educate children.

 Teresa Horton has been Director of the Seaside School Foundation since October 2018.
-Teresa hails from Cincinnati, Ohio and has been a resident of Walton County for almost two years—living in Dune Allen Beach with her husband, Jimmy and 4 year old son, Grayton.
+Teresa hails from Cincinnati, Ohio and has been a resident of Walton County for almost three years—living in Dune Allen Beach with her husband, Jimmy and 4 year old son, Grayton.
 Her experience includes work at the Cincinnati Children’s Hospital Medical Center, The University of Cincinnati Alumni Association, and most recently at the Sacred Heart Hospital Foundation.
 Teresa attended the University of Dayton in Ohio with a B.A. in Communications and Psychology.
 In her spare time, Teresa enjoys spending time on the beach with her family.

 Board of Directors